Alexey-T/SynWrite/Wiki/Plugins manual installation.md

 How to register
 ===============

-Both binary and Python plugins need to be registered in the "SynPlugins.ini" file, which is located in SynWrite program folder (note: not in %AppData%, always in program folder).
+Both binary and Python plugins need to be registered in the SynPlugins.ini file, which is in Settings subfolder of SynWrite folder.
-An example of this file:
+Example of this file:

     [Panels]
     Explorer=Explorer\Explorer.dll